 Bay Meadows, California, closed 2008

-underwent a massive mixed-use redevelopment – homes, offices, retail, parks
+underwent a massive mixed-use redevelopment – office, retail, housing, public parks

 Sportsman’s Park, Illinois, closed 2002